zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 the dimensions and the traits in the list corresponding to the point's coordinates.

-There is an important limitation, however, stemming from Scala's strong static type system: traits can be specified only as a part of the class declaration.
+There is an important limitation, however, stemming from Scala's strong static type system: traits can be specified only as part of the class declaration.
 This fact actually rules out any step-by-step imperative way to build the list of traits from the input data (i.e. the builder pattern).
 Instead, the initialization procedure must handle all possible combinations of concrete dimension traits.